-Many of these organisations manage accreditation programmes related to GHG programmes and specific product certifications.
+Many of these organizations manage accreditation programmes relating to GHG programmes and specific product certifications.
 However, for broader sustainable development impacts, reviewers with relevant expertise will be needed.
-The user will want to ensure that their technical reviewer has proficiency across the sectors, specialisations or scopes relevant to the technical review.
+Users should ensure that their technical reviewer has proficiency across the sectors, specializations or scopes relevant to the technical review.

-Certifications, registrations or licenses
+4.2.3 Certifications, registrations or licences

-Individual experts may hold within their professions types of certifications, registrations or licenses.
-These may be required to practice within their field or they may reflect common practice to demonstrate a specific set of skills or competencies appropriate to their area of discipline.
-For example, many jurisdictions require that professional foresters, biologists and many types of engineers be registered and licensed.
-This is usually dependent upon passing an exam, staying current in dues, and maintaining activity in one's field.
+Individual experts may hold certifications, registrations or licences within their professions.
+These may be required to practise within their field, or may reflect common practice to demonstrate a specific set of skills or competencies appropriate to their discipline.
+For example, many jurisdictions require professional foresters, biologists and many types of engineers to be registered and licensed.
+This usually requires that they pass an exam, stay current in dues and maintain activity in their field.
 Often, there are continuing education, training and crediting programmes, as well as professional societies or associations that reinforce and maintain professional competencies.
-In addition, within the auditing profession there are accredited programmes for personal certification, by which means an individual is assessed by a certification body to attest that their skills fit with the competencies or requirements for the tasks they perform in their work, such as auditing.
+In addition, within the auditing profession, there are accredited programmes for personal certification.
+Under these programmes, individuals are assessed by a certification body to attest that their skills fit with the competencies or requirements for the tasks they perform in their work, such as auditing.